-Six majors are available in the Department of Communication.
-(Click on a major below to view the program's degree plan.)
+Seven majors are available in the Department of Communication.
 Students can also minor in each of the areas listed below.
-In addition, the Department of Communication collaborates with other departments to offer minor programs in Film Production and Web Design.

-Electronic Media Production — Prepares graduates for successful careers in audio and video production.
-Possible jobs after graduation include videography, audio and video recording, editing, producing, and animating for production groups and in-house agencies in corporations, non-profit organizations, and public institutions.
+Media Production — Prepares graduates for successful careers in audio, video and digital media production.
+Possible jobs after graduation include audio and video recording, editing, producing, and animating for production groups and in-house agencies in corporations, non-profit organizations, and public institutions.

-Public Relations — Prepares graduates for successful careers as professional communicators who help organizations and their publics adapt mutually to each other.
-Possible jobs after graduation include working with PR firms, political campaigns, non-profit organizations and businesses.
+Public Relations — Prepares graduates for successful careers as professional communicators who help clients tell their stories.
+Possible jobs after graduation include working with public relations firms, corporations, public institutions, and non-profit organizations.

-Students majoring in Advertising, Broadcast Journalism, Electronic Media Production, Journalism and Public Relations are expected to have access to a DSLR camera capable of video recording.
+Students majoring in Advertising, Film, Media Production, Integrated Marketing Communication, Multimedia Journalism, and Public Relations are expected to have access to a DSLR camera capable of video recording.
 The Canon Rebel is the minimum acceptable camera for these majors.

 The current Canon Rebel model is available for purchase through the Harding Bookstore and can be charged to your student account, though you may purchase it, or another camera, on your own.
 If you have questions about what camera would be best for you and your professional interests, or whether a DSLR camera you already own will suffice for your classes, please contact your advisor or instructor for the course.